wso2/docs-choreo-dev/en/docs/graphql-api.md

     GraphQL allows you to avoid this by writing queries with specific data requirements.

-By minimizing the number of requests it sends for a given purpose and avoiding over-fetching GraphQL API consumes a smaller amount of resources (such as the internet bandwidth, system memory, etc.).
-GraphQL APIs are therefore more economical.
-Therefore it is beneficial to consume GraphQL APIs for low-energy devices such as mobile devices compared to consuming REST APIs.
+GraphQL APIs consume fewer resources (such as internet bandwidth, system memory, etc.) by avoiding over-fetching and minimizing the number of requests it sends for a given purpose.
+Therefore, it is economical to consume GraphQL APIs instead of REST APIs for low-energy devices such as mobile devices.

 ## Develop